arthurvguide/ms1-avg-personal-website/README.md

 On this section user will find information abou my education and about my professional skills as a software developer.

 #### Portfolio
-On this section user will find all the projects I have worked so far.
+On this section user will find all the projects I have worked so far as a software developer.

 ** Currently projects are fakes, I will add real projects in the future.

 #### Clients